revelrylabs/metairie/README.md

 # Metairie

-Modules for monitoring Elixir/Phoenix Apps.
+Modules for help with monitoring Elixir and Phoenix apps.

 ## Installation